Facts & Figures

 - Graduate Students

-The Faculty of Pharmaceutical Sciences cultivates highly skilled pharmacists and pharmaceutical researchers and technicians through the six-year and four-year degree programs offered in the Department of Pharmacy and the Department of Medicinal and Life Science, respectively.
-Positioned above these departments is the Graduate School of Pharmaceutical Sciences, which is composed of a four-year Pharmaceutical Sciences Doctoral Program based on the curriculum of the Department of Pharmacy and a two-year Department of Pharmacoscience Master's Program and three-year Department of Pharmacoscience Doctoral Program, both based on the curriculum of the Department of Medicinal and Life Science.
+The Faculty of Pharmaceutical Sciences cultivates highly skilled pharmacists and pharmaceutical researchers and technicians through the six-year and four-year degree programs offered in the Department of Pharmacy and the Department of Medicinal and Life Sciences, respectively.
+Positioned above these departments is the Graduate School of Pharmaceutical Sciences, which is composed of a four-year Pharmaceutical Sciences Doctoral Program based on the curriculum of the Department of Pharmacy and a two-year Department of Pharmacoscience Master's Program and three-year Department of Pharmacoscience Doctoral Program, both based on the curriculum of the Department of Medicinal and Life Sciences.

 The aim of these programs is to build upon the undergraduate educational curriculum with cutting-edge, pharmaceutical-related research and education that leads to outstanding graduates equipped with the sort of broad perspective and sophisticated expertise necessary for contributing to society's health and well-being through better pharmacological health care.